MiaFrey/PlantingTrees/README.md

 ## Problem

 Sea level rises, animals go extinct, the frequency of natural disasters increases...
 Those are only a few examples of the problems we face due to an accumulation of human-induced greenhouse gas emissions.
 Climate change is a major problem of our times.
-The global average temperature (GAT) keeps rising and could lead to reaching irreversible tipping points, such as the melting of the Greenland ice sheets (Schmale, 2021).
+The global average temperature (GAT) keeps rising and could lead to reaching irreversible tipping points, such as the melting of the Greenland ice sheets [[13]](#13).
 The Paris Agreement aims to keep GAT below 1.5 degrees but how can we reach this goal?

 ## Solution

 To mitigate climate change one solution is to plant a trillion trees in the Sahara Desert.
-This is similar to the number of Goymer, who estimated that we would need 1.2 trillion trees to absorb the excess CO2 (Goymer, 2018).
-To put this into perspective, currently, there are around 3 trillion trees on earth, this is half the amount that existed before human civilization (Crowther et al. 2015).
+This is similar to the number of Goymer, who estimated that we would need 1.2 trillion trees to absorb the excess CO2 [[7]](#7).
+To put this into perspective, currently, there are around 3 trillion trees on earth, this is half the amount that existed before human civilization [[3]](#3).

 In this report, we estimate the impact of this mitigation strategy with the help of data and machine learning techniques.
 This data-driven approach aims to find a way to counteract climate change.
 We analyse the effect of planting trees on the GAT through three channels.
 The first one is task A, where we analyse how trees sequestrate CO2 which would then lead to less CO2 in the atmosphere and eventually decrease the temperature.
 The second channel is the albedo change looked at  in task B. The desert changes from a light brown to dark green, this affects the reflective capabilities of the earth and thus temperature.
 Further, in task C we will analyse the impact on the water cycle which again will  change temperature.
 Finally, we put these three channels together to analyze the overall impact of planting trees on GAT and give a policy recommendation.
 We would like to note that planting trees is not sufficient, we also need to reduce our emissions.